 - The Action Zone

 The Habit Zone is where you spend most of your time.
 This is the world you are most familiar with.
 In fact, you have the necessary knowledge, skills, talents, and experience to live very comfortably within this world without great discomfort.
 You have after all already mastered all the problems that exist within this world.
 Therefore, whenever things go wrong, you already know what to do and how to respond.
 Life is therefore easy, effortless and somewhat satisfying.

-Given all this, you however do understand that you must make some tough decisions and take some form of action within this zone.
-Unfortunately these are things you can’t avoid doing as your livelihood depends on the successful completion of these tasks.
+Given all this, you, however, do understand that you must make some tough decisions and take some form of action within this zone.
+Unfortunately, these are things you just can’t avoid doing.
+You can’t avoid it because your livelihood depends on the successful completion of these tasks.
 So even though these things seem somewhat uncomfortable or unfamiliar, you still do them because you have enough reasons to take these actions.
 As such the Action Zone becomes somewhat of a Necessity Zone where you feel compelled to do certain things in order to support yourself.